Jack Clark (television personality): Illness and death

 Clark died on July 21, 1988, at the age of 62, just before production of the 1988–1989 season was to begin, and is interred at Glendale's Forest Lawn Memorial Park.

 He had requested that O'Donnell return to take his place, but since O'Donnell was not available due to his prior obligations with Barris Industries, Los Angeles-area disc jockey M.G.
 Kelly announced from mid-1988 to February 1989, when O'Donnell returned to the show.
-O'Donnell remained as the announcer until his death in 2010.
+O'Donnell remained as the announcer until his death in 2010, after which he was succeeded by Jim Thornton (who would remain with the show until his dismissal shortly before the 2026–27 season).